Universal Help Module

 After the first 6 months, the modular, extensible Universal Help platform was expanded to cover more use cases in more languages across multiple web properties.

-• Account Management Portal: The help app was embedded in the customer’s Account recognized the authenticated customer right away and guided to help with their downloads, installation and user management activities.
-It was also embedded within Fusion product to offer customers a quick way to chat with an agent.
+• Personalized branches in Account Management Portal: The help app was embedded in the customer’s Account and leveraged the authenticated customer and right away guided them personalized help with their downloads, installation and user management activities.